-Tanzania is situated almost at the equator and due to this the weather is rather stable with a comfortable and temperate climate.
-Never reaching extremely hot temperatures or very cold weather, the average annual temperature varies from +25°C on the south of the country to +27°C on the north.
+Tanzania is situated very close to the equator, therefore, the weather here is rather stable with a comfortable and well-balanced climate.
+Temperatures never reach extremely hot or very cold.
+The average annual temperature varies from +25°C in the south of the country and up to +27°C in the north.

 The average annual precipitation (mm) in Tanzania:

 While many travelers try to avoid the rainy season in Tanzania when booking their safaris, it is noteworthy that all major TV companies such as Discovery and National Geographic choose the rainy season to film their stories.
 This is because the rainy season is when the local nature is at its most colorful, the grass is lush green and, most importantly, there are few other groups touring so that you can get top-notch photos.
 What advantages are there to a safari during rainy season in Tanzania?